miklosbagi/ca-init-container/README.md

 ```

 ## How to tell if it worked
-The easiest way is to look into the target container's ssl directory and see if there's a `generated-by-sidecar` file exists there.
-For example:
+The easiest way is to look into the target container's ssl directory and see if a generated-by-cainit file exists there.
 ```
 ❯ docker exec -it miniflux-miniflux-1 ls -la /etc/ssl generated-by-cainit*
 -rw-r--r--    1 root     root             0 Nov 27 16:28 generated-by-cainit-20241127-162837